uetchy/pupil/README.md

 License
 -------------

 Copyright (c) 2011 Oame.
-See LICENSE.txt for further details.
+See LICENSE for further details.